natalieagus/50002-2022/_notes/5_sequentiallogic.md

 - When CLK signal is 0, the G port of **master** latch will receive a `1` (due to the inverter) and the G port of **slave** flip flop will receive a `0` **at the same time.**

-	This means that the **master** latch is in "write mode", i.e: it lets signal from its D wire through to its Q port, while the **slave** latch is in "memory mode", i.e: slave's output depends on **its own** memory  Q' and not affected by input on $\star$.
+	This means that the **master** latch is in "write mode", i.e: it lets signal from its D wire through to its Q port, while the **slave** latch is in "memory mode", i.e: slave's output depends on **its own** memory  Q' and not affected by input on $$\star$$.

 - When CLK signal is 1, the G port of **master** latch will receive a `0` due to the inverter and the G wire of **slave** latch will receive a 1.

-	This means that the **master** latch is in "memory mode", i.e: master's output depends on its own memory  Q' and is not affected by any value on input port D. Meanwhile, the **slave** latch is on "write mode", i.e: it lets signal from the $\star$ wire to be passed through its slave input port D.
+	This means that the **master** latch is in "memory mode", i.e: master's output depends on its own memory  Q' and is not affected by any value on input port D. Meanwhile, the **slave** latch is on "write mode", i.e: it lets signal from the $$\star$$ wire to be passed through its slave input port D.

 - Hence, **only ONE of the two D-Latches is on "write mode" at a time** or equivalently, **only one D-latch is on "memory-mode" at a time.**